Contributing writer, MacworldJUN 6, 2023 1:30 am PDT

-While we wait to see Apple’s new Mac desktop for hardcore computing professionals, let’s remember the days when pro Macs were towering beasts using more metal than the Guggenheim Museum in Bilbao and more plastic than a nursery full of Lego bricks.
+Apple has a rich, if checkered, history of releasing new Macs for hardcore computing professionals.
+Now that the Mac Pro has had a long-awaited revamp to Apple Silicon, let’s remember the days when pro Macs were towering beasts using more metal than the Guggenheim Museum in Bilbao and more plastic than a nursery full of Lego bricks.

 Apple I (1976-1977)